Moodle - Faculty Quick Start Guide

 Full-text articles in library subscription databases can be linked to from your Moodle course site.

 Some of the library's full-text subscription databases allow you to create links to an article simply by using the URL you get when you retrieve the article.
 In other resources, including Academic OneFile, JSTOR, and FirstSearch, the databases provide methods for generating stable URLs (a.k.a. persistent URLs) that can then be used for creating article-level links.
-More information on providing stable links will be provided soon.

 Once you have the stable URL, follow the instructions below for creating links to web sites.